 Program: Asian Studies (MA)

 1. Possess an advanced understanding of at least one (1) Asian language.
-This means college-level fluency in reading, writing, speaking at the 5th year level of Japanese, 4th year level Chinese and Korean, and 3rd year level Southeast and South Asian languages.
+This means college-level fluency in reading, writing, speaking at the 302 level of a language relevant to the students area of concentration.

 2. Demonstrate an understanding of issues and problems in the arts, humanities, and social sciences as related to Asia.

 (1. Demonstrate comprehensive knowledge in one or more general subject areas related to, but not confined to, a specific area of interest., 4.
 Critically analyze, synthesize, and utilize information and data related to one’s field of study., 5.
 Proficiently communicate and disseminate information in a manner relevant to the field and intended audience., 6.
 Conduct research or projects as a responsible and ethical professional, including consideration of and respect for other cultural perspectives., 7.
 Interact professionally with others.)

 3. Demonstrate the ability to understand research and conduct research using at least one of the methodologies of various disciplines i.e. humanities, arts and social sciences.

 (2. Demonstrate understanding of research methodology and techniques specific to one’s field of study., 3.
 Apply research methodology and/or scholarly inquiry techniques specific to one’s field of study., 4.
 Critically analyze, synthesize, and utilize information and data related to one’s field of study., 5.
 Proficiently communicate and disseminate information in a manner relevant to the field and intended audience., 6.
 Conduct research or projects as a responsible and ethical professional, including consideration of and respect for other cultural perspectives., 7.
 Interact professionally with others.)